-- electric activity: neurons communicate with electrical impulses - measuring neurons firing in the brain to exchange signals - electrodes on the head measure the electric field sensing the brain::
+- electric activity: neurons communicate with electrical impulses - measuring neurons firing in the brain to exchange signals - electrodes on the head measure the electric field - pro: high time resolution - con: low spatial resolution so are we measuring thoughts or not? <30s brainstorming> no, we measure signals and extract features from them.